 Integrate Spire.PDF for C++ in a C++ Application

-• Get a specific page from the document using PdfDocument->GetPages()->GetItem() method.
+• Add a page to the new PDF document using PdfDocument->GetPages()->Add() method.

-• Draw a text watermark on the page using PdfPageBase->GetCanvas()->DrawString() method.
+• Draw the template on the page at the coordinate (0, 0) using PdfTemplate->Draw() method.

-• Save the document to a different PDF file using PdfDocument->SaveToFile() method.
+• Save the new PDF document to file using PdfDocument->SaveToFile() method.

 • C++